slcorp/RTView-Flogo/README.md

 ## Run the define_caches program

 Clone the RTView-Flogo repo to your local computer and follow the steps below to install and run the RTView define_caches program.
 This simple Node.js program defines a simple cache structure in the target DataServer.
 The sample Flogo application will transmit data to this cache for display within RTView Cloud.

+Note: You will need Node.js version 6 or higher to run this program

 To install the define_caches program:
 ```